jc00042/MIST353RocketRaccoonSystems/WeatherAppAPI/README.md

 * Come up with some static and dynamic web pages for a weather prediction application.

 * I am converting SQL server stored procedures to APIs in ASP.NET core 8.
 I need to convert this table to a class.
 Give me the code

+* Based on my stored procedures, what could I use for my API's.
+(It gave me input, output ideas and their purpose.

+* I need to convert SQL server stored procedures to API's in ASP.NET core 8.
+This needs converted fro a table into a class.
+What is the code?

 ### Class Lecture Videos